Site icon Placeit Blog

 Your logo, like your product or service, is a visual representation of your brand, it is an aesthetic expression of the value you offer as a brand.
 As such, the basic tenets of product imagery apply here too.
 Simplicity and consistency are key, let your logo convey your value proposition concisely and in the same way across every channel.

-As an example, let’s say you sell a personal finance app that promises to bring simplicity to saving money.
+As an example, let’s say you sell finance AI tools, such as a personal finance app that promises to bring simplicity to saving money.
 Your logo could reflect this simplicity and straightforwardness by using minimalist design elements, no more than two different colors, and easy-to-read font.

 Let your logo visually express the value of your brand.